welbornprod/colr/docs/README.txt

     python3 -m colr --help

-It will do fore, back, style, gradients, rainbows, justification, translation, and code stripping of input (as an argument or stdin).
+It will do fore, back, style, gradients, rainbows, justification, and translation.
+It can strip codes from text (as an argument or stdin), or explain the codes found in the text.

 `lolcat <https://github.com/busyloop/lolcat>`__ emulation: